Singleton CE Primary School

 To pupils and school staff and to children who may have been abused.

 Mrs Clayton and Mrs Haigh receive ‘Designated Senior Person ‘training every 2 years and all other staff and governors receive full Safeguarding training every 3 years.

 Mrs Reeves (Office Manager) keeps and maintains a log of all staff and volunteers who have DBS clearance to work with children and the Governors review, and general safeguarding in school monthly.
-Mrs Clayton writes an annual safeguarding report for Mr Davies – our Chair of Governors and named Governor for child protection.
+Mrs Clayton writes an annual safeguarding report for Laura Walker – our Chair of Governors and named Governor for child protection.

 Our Safeguarding Policy and e- safety policy are available for parents to view in the policies section of the website.